Mohamed Mediène: Black Decade

+After the Black Decade

 Although he supported President Abdelaziz Bouteflika as part of the Eradicator faction, Mediene through the DRS was later believed to be involved in a power struggle with Bouteflika.
 After supporting Bouteflika's first three terms, he did not support his fourth term bid, announced in January 2014.
-Preceding this, Ahmed Gaid Salah, the Deputy Minister of Defense, accused the DRS of complacency in failing to prevent the In Amenas hostage crisis.
+Preceding this, Ahmed Gaid Salah, the Chief of Staff of the Army and the Deputy Minister of Defense, accused the DRS of complacency in failing to prevent the In Amenas hostage crisis.
 And in September 2013, the DRS was reorganised to bring more of it under state control.
 In February 2014, the secretary general of Bouteflika's party, the FLN, accused the DRS of infiltrating and destabilizing several political parties.

 Through the DRS' networks, Mediène was believed to hold significant power in Algeria's media, business lobbies, army, and different political parties.
 The Economist wrote in 2012 that "The most powerful man in the land may be Mohamed Mediène, known as Toufiq...".
 In 2013 The Economist reported: "Despite his leading role in defeating Islamic militants in a brutal civil war between 1991 and 2000, and his less public role as kingmaker in the pouvoir, General Mediene’s face remains unknown; it is said that anyone who has seen it expires soon after."
 A popular rumor in Algeria that cannot be verified has it that Mediène "always receives people in his office with his back turned - if you see his face, this is the last time you see someone in your life."
 Regardless if this rumor is true or not, the popularity of this rumor says much about Mediène's reputation in Algeria, a man widely viewed as the "Darth Vader" of Algerian politics.
 A popular game in Algeria is attempting to identify Mediène by examining photographs from the 1980s and 1990s of official functions to see if he can be found.

 On 13 September 2015, it was announced that Mediène was retiring and President Bouteflika had appointed Athmane Tartag to succeed him.
 Mediène's dismissal was viewed as the culmination of a long "behind-the-scenes power struggle" with Bouteflika, leaving the latter fully in charge and giving him more power to determine his own successor.